theluc4s/easy-dear-imgui/README.md

 * [Special thanks](https://github.com/theluc4s/easy-dear-imgui#special-thanks)

 ## Design goals
-There are several variants for implementing dear imgui using C++.
+There are several variants for implementing [Dear ImGui](https://github.com/ocornut/imgui/) using C++.
 Each project has its implementation.
 My class has the following goals:

 ###### Single-header integration:
 The class was built in a single header and is not linked to dependencies.